khunspoonzi/prospective-plutus-pioneers/lecture04/2_The-EmulatorTrace-Monad.md

 ### Step 5

-We wait for 1 slot using `waitNSlots`, again using `void` to indicate we are uninterested in the return value.
+We wait for 1 slot using `waitNSlots`, this time binding the return value to `s` to use in a log message.

 We can then run the `EmulatorTrace` like so: